ultimate-pa/hanfor/documentation/docs/introduction/index.md

 # What is Hanfor?
 **Hanfor** is a tool that **h**elps **an**alyzing and **fo**rmalizing **r**equirements.

 The specification of requirements is a critical activity in software and system development.
-A defect in a requirement specification can result in a situation where a software or system is delivered that fullfills the given requirements, but does not satisfy the customer's needs due to erroneous requirments.
+A defect in a requirement specification can result in a situation where a software or system is delivered that fulfills the given requirements, but does not satisfy the customer's needs due to erroneous requirements.

 Requirement analysis, as a human activity, is error-prone.
 Especially for large sets of requirements, it is difficult and time consuming to manually check whether a given property is satisfied or not.